DimensionDweller/VAE_Implimentation/README.md

 ## Model Architecture

 The architecture of the Variational Autoencoder (VAE) is crucial to its performance.
 It consists of an encoder, a decoder, and a fully connected middle layer that connects the two.
 The encoder and decoder are both composed of several layers of Convolutional Neural Networks (CNNs).
-The architecture of the model is as follows:
+The architecture of the model can be described as follows:

 ### Encoder
 The encoder part of the model takes the input image and encodes it into a lower-dimensional latent space.
 It consists of a series of convolutional layers, each followed by a batch normalization layer and a LeakyReLU activation function.
 The output of these layers is flattened and passed through two separate fully connected layers to get the mean ($\mu$) and the logarithm of the variance $\log(\sigma^2)$ of the latent distribution.